-More than 50 killed by suicide bomber in Kabul banqueting hall
+Suicide bomber kills over 50 at religious event in Kabul

 “A suicide bomber detonated his explosives inside a wedding hall where Islamic religious scholars had gathered to commemorate the anniversary of the Prophet Mohammad’s birth,” Danish said.

-The attacker entered a banquet room in the Uranus wedding hall, a massive complex housing several large banqueting halls near Kabul airport, and detonated his explosives.
+The banquet room is in the Uranus wedding hall, a complex housing several large reception rooms near Kabul airport.

-“Hundreds of Islamic scholars and their followers had gathered to recite verses from the holy Quran to observe the Eid Milad-un-Nabi festival at the private banquet hall,” said Basir Mujahid, a spokesman for Kabul police.
+“Hundreds of Islamic scholars and their followers had gathered to recite verses from the holy Quran to observe the Eid Milad-un-Nabi festival at the private banquet hall,” said a spokesman for Kabul police.

-Officials at Kabul’s Emergency Hospital said 30 ambulances had rushed to the blast site and over 40 people were critically wounded.
+Officials at Kabul’s Emergency Hospital said 30 ambulances had rushed to the scene and over 40 people were critically wounded.

+Both the Sunni Taliban militant group and a local Islamic State affiliate have in the past attacked religious scholars aligned with the government — who have decreed that suicide attacks are forbidden by Islam.

+But the Taliban said in a statement that “our men were not involved in the Kabul blast and we condemn the loss of human lives”.

+Despite diplomatic efforts to end the 17-year war, in recent months the security situation has deteriorated sharply.

+The Kabul government now controls only 56 percent of Afghan territory, down from 72 percent in 2015, according to a U.S. government report issued this month.

-Writing by Rupam Jain; Editing by Kevin Liffey
+Additional reporting by Jibran Ahmed, Writing by Rupam Jain; Editing by Kevin Liffey